PetteriSuonpaa/micro-machines-2/README.md

 - **Progress Tracking**:
   - Weekly review meeting on Wednesdays.
   - Sprint-end meeting to review, gather feedback, and finalize the project.

-# Working practices
-Each project group is assigned an advisor from the project teaching personnel.
-There will be a dedicated Teams channel for each project topic to facilitate discussion between the groups in the same topic and the advisor.

-**The group should meet weekly.** The weekly meeting does not need to be long if there are no special issues to discuss, and can be taken remotely as voice/video chat on the group Teams channel (or Zoom or other similar tool), preferably at a regular weekly time.
-In the meeting the group updates:

-- What each member has done during the week
-- Are there challenges or problems?
-Discuss the possible solutions
-- Plan for the next week for everyone
-- Deviations and changes to the project plan, if any
-- After the meetings, the meeting notes will be committed to the project repository in the `Meeting-notes.md` file.
-    * The commits within the week should have some commit messages referring to the meeting notes so that the project advisor can follow the progress.
-    * **The meeting notes should be in English.**

-> Everyone may not be able to participate to all meetings, but at least a couple of members should be present in each meeting.
-> Regular absence from meetings will affect in individual evaluation.

-# Source code documentation
-It is strongly recommended to use Doxygen to document your source code.
-Please go over the *Project Guidelines* for details.

-# TODOs (Date)
-You can create a list of TODOs in this file.
-The recommended format is:
-- Complete class implementation **foo**.
-Assigned to \<Member 1\>
-- Test ...